 Eradicate and change the stigma around mental distress.
 Make knowledge accessible, create empathy and motivate those facing distress to seek help.

-Conducting workshops for scout trainees 📮️ Openmind 360 is about to launch a new newsletter 🎬️ Following the war we launched a new VR production: Dealing with anxiety in a war situation 📮️ Conducting workshops for supervisors of the Ministry of Education
+Conducting workshops for scout trainees 📮️We reached 1000 workshops in schools ! 🎬️ Following the war we launched a new VR production: Dealing with anxiety in a war situation 📮️ Conducting workshops for supervisors of the Ministry of Education

 Our innovative workshops bring young people together with the topic of mental distress through the unique tool of virtual reality.
 Through the choices presented in the VR movie and the possibility of wandering in 360 degrees during the movie – we create a special and meaningful experience that connects the youth to the “heavy” subject of mental distress and enables open dialogue, understanding and choice of action.
 The workshops are facilitated by certified psychologists who specialize in emotional discussion facilitation.